 Apollo’s music was known to have such harmony and delight that it could ease people’s pain.
 His music was not just limited to people and Muses but also reached the gods.
 He had played at the weddings of gods.
 Greeks would believe that the human ability to enjoy music — especially the sense of rhythm and harmony, was through Apollo’s powers.
 String music is thought to be invented by Apollo.

 Pythagoreans worshiped Apollo and used to believe that mathematics and music were connected.
-Their belief revolved around the theory “music of spheres,” which meant that music had the same laws of harmony as space, the cosmos, and physics, and that it purifies the soul.
+Their belief revolved around the theory of “music of spheres,” which meant that music had the same laws of harmony as space, the cosmos, and physics, and that it purifies the soul.

 Apollo and Education